fredhutchio/tfcb_2019/homeworks/homework03/README.md

 that a `0` denotes the reference allele and a `1` denotes the alternate allele.

-You may type this out manually in your answer and still get full marks.
+You may type this out manually in your answer and still the full 4 bonus points.
-Bonus question (2 points): rpovide code to determine the two haplotype sequences.
+Bonus question (2 bonus points): provide code to determine the two haplotype sequences.
+A total of 6 bonus points is available from this question.

 **When you are satisfied with your code and answers, use the “Knit” button in RStudio to create the final set of files that you may then